dkarunakaran/mlops-light-workflow/README.md

 ## Build as a container and push to container registry

-This is done in Github actions here, but ideally if the container registry provided by gloud provider, then use their build server for containerization and pushing to registry.
-The config stored stored in .github/workflows/publish_build_containerize.yaml
+This is done in GCP using cloud build.

 ## Continous Deployment (CD)